 Can I appeal a decision?

 Yes, however we encourage you to share as much information as you can about your individual circumstances up front.
-Our team has more than 88 years of combined experience in helping students find the financial aid solutions that work best for them.
+Our team has over 90 years of combined experience in helping students find the financial aid solutions that work best for them.

 If you have questions or concerns about a financial aid policy or decision, or you want to present special circumstances in your case, you may appeal to a financial aid officer in writing.

 If the situation can’t be resolved, it will be referred to the Financial Aid Director.

 If you are questioning a financial aid policy and there are no unusual circumstances, or you’re dissatisfied with a policy, the Director will consult with the Assistant Dean for Student Services to determine what to do.